-For many homeowners associations, collecting assessments can be a tough task, especially when there are too many delinquent residents.
+For many homeowners associations, collecting dues can be a tough task, especially when there are too many delinquent residents.
 Thankfully, you can make HOA collections a breeze by following a simple process and considering all your options.

 The Importance of an HOA Collections Policy

 An HOA relies on dues as its primary source of revenue.
 Without homeowner dues, an association would fail to fulfill its duty to maintain the community.

 Vendor services, repairs, and maintenance do not come cheap.
 So when an HOA fails to collect dues, it is basically painting itself into a corner.
 This eventually leads to a diminished curb appeal and lower property values.